cockroachdb/docs/src/current/v24.1/node-shutdown.md

 docs_area: manage
 ---

 A node **shutdown** terminates the `cockroach` process on the node.
+This page describes how node shutdown works and shows how to safely shut down a node in production or [an entire production cluster](#shut-down-a-cluster).

-There are two ways to handle node shutdown:
+There are two ways to shut down a node:

 - **Drain a node** to temporarily stop it when you plan restart it later, such as during cluster maintenance.
 When you drain a node:
     - Clients are disconnected, and subsequent connection requests are sent to other nodes.